 Alpha lipoic acid is thought to work as an antioxidant in both water and fatty tissue, enabling it to enter all parts of the nerve cell and protect it from damage.

 Preliminary studies suggest that alpha lipoic acid may help.
 In one of the largest studies on the use of alpha lipoic acid, 181 people took 600 mg, 1200 mg or 1800 mg of alpha lipoic acid a day or a placebo.
 After 5 weeks, alpha lipoic acid improved symptoms.
 The dose that was best tolerated while still providing benefit was 600 mg once daily.

 Alpha lipoic acid can cross the blood-brain barrier, a wall of tiny vessels and structural cells, and pass easily into the brain.
 It is thought to protect brain and nerve tissue by preventing free radical damage.

 As an antioxidant, alpha lipoic acid can neutralize free radicals which can damage cells.
 Free radical damage is thought to contribute to aging and chronic illness.

-Alpha lipoic acid has also been suggested for cataracts, glaucoma, multiple sclerosis, burning mouth syndrome, Alzheimer's disease and stroke, but large, well-designed studies are needed to see if it's effective for these conditions.
+Alpha lipoic acid has also been suggested for cataracts, glaucoma, multiple sclerosis, high cholesterol, high blood pressure, tinnitus, Alzheimer's disease, diabetes, diabetic neuropathy, acne, rosacea, weight loss, vitligo, skin aging, grey hair, tinnitus, restless leg syndrome, gastroparesis and hepatitis C, but large, well-designed studies are needed to see if it's effective for these conditions.